codemonkey1101/ucb-mlai-capstone/README.md

 ##### Results:
-When comparing the following models the best model use the DecisionTreeClassifier with 92% accuracy.
-The configuration of the mode and the results with regards to score and error are as follows:
+When comparing the following models the best model used the DecisionTreeClassifier where the accuracy produced was 92%.
+The configuration of the model and the results with regards to score and error are as follows:
 Attribute|metric
 ---|---|
 model|decision tree classifier